-In order to achieve this objective, the following should be implemented:
+A2.3.3 In order to achieve this objective, the following should be implemented:

-– the draft CPM texts should be clear and drafted in a consistent and unambiguous manner;
+a) the draft CPM texts should be clear and drafted in a consistent and unambiguous manner;

-– the number of proposed methods to satisfy each agenda item is to be kept to a minimum;
+b) the number of proposed methods to satisfy each agenda item is to be kept to an absolute minimum necessary;

-– if acronyms are used, the meaning of the acronym is to be written out in full the first time it appears, and a list of all acronyms is to be provided at the beginning of the Chapters;
+c) if acronyms are used, the meaning of the acronym is to be written out in full the first time it appears, and a list of all acronyms is to be provided at the beginning of the Chapters;

-– quoting texts which are already contained in other official ITU-R documents should be avoided by using relevant references.4 Methods to satisfy the WRC agenda items
+d) quoting texts that are already contained in other official ITU-R documents should be avoided by using relevant references (see also § A2.5).

+A2.4 Methods to satisfy the WRC agenda items

-The number of proposed methods to satisfy each agenda item should be kept to a minimum, and the description of each method should be as concise as possible.
+A2.4.1 The number of proposed methods to satisfy each agenda item should be kept to an absolute minimum necessary, and the description of each method should be as precise and concise as possible.

-In some cases, when more than one method is presented, it may be possible to provide advantages and disadvantages for each method.
-However, in such cases, responsible groups are strongly encouraged to limit the number of advantages and disadvantages for each method to a maximum of three (3) each.

-In some cases, when more than one method is presented, it may be possible to provide advantages and disadvantages for each method.
-However, in such cases, responsible groups are strongly encouraged to limit the number of advantages and disadvantages for each method to a maximum of three (3) each.

-In some cases, when more than one method is presented, it may be possible to provide advantages and disadvantages for each method.
-However, in such cases, responsible groups are strongly encouraged to limit the number of advantages and disadvantages for each method to a maximum of three (3) each.
+A2.4.2

+In order to reduce the number of methods, alternative approaches for a method may be included in the Report.

+A2.4.3 The methods and alternative approaches shall not be contradictory to provisions of the Radio Regulations, unless the relevant WRC Resolution on a given agenda item foresees possible modification of these provisions.

-While a method of “no-change” is always a possible method and normally should not be included amongst the methods, an explicit “no-change” method could be included on a case-by-case basis, provided it is proposed by an administration together with (an) accompanying reason(s).
+A2.4.[x]
+While a method of “no-change” is always a possible method and normally should not be included amongst the methods, an explicit “no-change” method could be included on a case-by-case basis, provided it is proposed by a Member State together with (an) accompanying reason(s).

-Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations.
+A2.4.[y]
+Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations in accordance with the relevant WRC Resolution.
+All efforts should be made to keep the methods and regulatory text concise and clear.
+Terminology that could lead to misunderstanding, such as “option”, which could be construed as “optional”, should be avoided and “alternative” used instead.

-5 References to ITU-R Recommendations, Reports, etc.
+A2.5 References to ITU-R Recommendations, Reports, etc.

-Quoting texts which are already contained in ITU-R Recommendations should be avoided by using relevant references.
+A2.5.1 Quoting texts that are already contained in ITU-R Recommendations should be avoided by using relevant references.
 A similar approach should be followed for ITU-R Reports on a case-by-case basis, as appropriate.

-If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
+A2.5.2 If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
 Working documents or preliminary draft documents should not be referenced in the draft CPM texts unless there is sufficient opportunity to complete them for consideration by the Radiocommunication Assembly prior to WRC.